Vocabulary Superseded — 2026-07-06

 Shelby Brown's 1991 counter-argument in Late Carthaginian Child Sacrifice contests the interpretation of the osteological evidence, arguing that the age distribution is consistent with natural infant mortality and that the Tophet may be a specialized burial ground for naturally-deceased infants and stillbirths.
 This scholarly debate does not affect the WP-09 argument: both interpretations confirm that the Tophet was a dedicated precinct where the Carthaginian elite made formal dedications to Baal Hammon and Tanit.
 The social function — elite ritual at a dedicated sacred precinct — is not disputed.

-The Social Function — Elite Ritual as Civic Cohesion Mechanism
+Section 4 — The Social Function: Elite Ritual as Civic Cohesion Mechanism

 The Tophet's significance for WP-09's argument is not primarily descriptive (what happened there) but structural (what function it served in Carthaginian society).
-The inscriptions establish the social profile of the dedicants: the same family names appear across generations, the dedicants include the leading families of Carthage, and the occasions for dedication appear to be moments of personal vow-making (petitioning the deity for a favour) and civic crisis (the collective dedication during military or political emergencies Diodorus describes).
+The inscriptions establish the social profile of the dedicants: the same family names appear across generations, the dedicants include the leading families of Carthage, and the occasions for dedication appear to be moments of personal vow-making and civic crisis.
+The Tophet served four precise structural functions in Carthaginian elite life:

-This structural function is precisely what WP-09 traces through Roman absorption (the Saturnus cult as elite civic religion in Roman North Africa, Le Glay) and into documented modern elite practices (Bohemian Grove as elite civic ritual).
-The specific content of what is offered changes; the structural function — elite ritual sacrifice symbolism as civic bonding mechanism for ruling classes — is continuous.
+This structural function — four-function compliance mechanism operating through irreversibility, mutual complicity, religious inversion, and power display — is precisely what WP-09 traces through Roman absorption (the Saturnus cult as elite civic religion in Roman North Africa, Le Glay) and into documented modern elite practices (Bohemian Grove as elite civic ritual).
+The specific content of what is offered changes; the structural function is continuous.
 Understanding this functional continuity, documented through primary sources at each stage, is the basis of WP-09's Punic Continuity argument.

 WP-09 Hub — The Punic Continuity: The four-section working paper of which this archaeological documentation is the first sub-study — the primary-source foundation for the Roman absorption and modern continuity arguments.